jbsimple/simple-patches/readme.md

 - Change to UI-block loading wheel so it appears at the top of the div instead of the middle, and made it larger, so you can see that it is actually loading and not just sitting there.
 - When clocked into the pictures task, there is an activity buster to prevent the logout, always sending system activity useage.

+### Table Patches:
+- Added an "unsafe" number of results option.
+  - This doesn't take site performance since the interagtions tab just pulls from one datatable, no operations on the table.
+  - The unsafe options adds additional options to have more results per page printout.
+- Added export button
+  - Exports everything that is in the table as it appears.
+  - If the first column is a checkbox, any unique action id numbers appear there instead.
+  - It is a textContent, so whatever is in the cell is printed as is.
+- On tables with delete as an action, button to bulk delete.
+  - Select with checkboxes or clear entire page.
+  - Deleted each item a single at a time.
+- Parameters in the URL to auto search in the table.

 #### Product and Item Page Patches:
 - CSS fix for layout of cards.
 - CSS fix for image box being too small.